Welcome to Nogales Justice Court

 The Civil complaint received includes a court date and time.
 You must decide how you want to plead to the violation(s) you have been cited for by the time of your court date.
 You may enter two possible pleas.

 This plea means that you committed the violations stated on the complaint.
-(The word “responsible” is used with civil traffic and civil infractions while the work “guilty” is used with criminal violations.)
+(The word “responsible” is used with civil traffic and civil infractions while the word “guilty” is used with criminal violations.)

 B. Not Responsible